 Based in Texas, Mandy Retsuko stands as an entrepreneurial social media star, who is still attempting to navigate adulthood and adolescence in the midst of the tribulations of life.

-While she continues to attend school and go to work, she tries not to allow the haziness, the repetition and glaziness of it all overtake her.
-Retsuko’s partner, Jmon, keeps her grounded and in tune with the things around them.
-Simple things like love keep her rooted and planted in reality, keeping her from floating off into the uncertainty of things.
+While they continue to attend school and go to work, they trie not to allow the haziness, the repetition and glaziness of it all overtake them.
+Retsuko’s partner, Jmon, keeps them grounded and in tune with the things around them.
+Simple things like love keep her rooted and planted in reality, keeping them from floating off into the uncertainty of things.

-As the power of manifestation shows itself visible in her life, her brand,TRINK-ITZ, modeling career, and other future endeavors fall into the rest of 2020, with the intent of providing an inside look into her life.
+As the power of manifestation shows itself visible in their life, their brand,TRINK-ITZ, modeling career, and other future endeavors fall into the rest of 2020, with the intent of providing an inside look into their life.

 Interviewer: We have a very surface perception of who you are as an individual, so who are you as of late?

 Mandy: That’s a hard ass question.
 I like how you said 'linear relationship with social media’ because I definitely agree.
 I think I’m a very driven but relaxed kind of person if that makes sense.
 I love feeling determined to achieve what I want, but I also need to relax in order to keep myself sane.
 I don’t like doing the same thing over and over again.
 I need to keep learning more and more.